4rg0n/songs-of-syx-mod-example/README.md

 mvn install
 ```

-:warning: The games mod folder location varies on each OS.
+:warning: The game mod folder location varies on each OS.
 There are maven profiles "windows" and "linux".
 The "windows" profile is the default.
 Maven should detect when you are building on a Linux OS and switch to the "linux" profile (not tested).
 You can force a profile with e.g.